 45 ret ;Load next task's EIP from its kernel stack

 the TCB of next task to esp.
-And then does some mov
+And then does some mov's I don't really understand.
+There are some stuff like

-that aren't really present in the kernel right now.
+kernel stack and virtual address space that aren't really present in the kernel right now.
 So, I decided to change

 my plan.